404src/exocore/_articles/ccna-summary.md

 Interface errors can be viewed by using #show interfaces f0/#
 ![](/images/interfaceerrors.png)

+Whhen using an SFP transceiver and receiving a SYS-TRANSCEIVER_NOTAPPROVED error when booting a switch, it is likely that you have used a third-party SFP module that is not supported.

+If you connected a cable to the wrong SFP module port, you would most likely notice that the ports on the switches are up, but the line protocol is down.

+If the fiber cables are broken, you would notice that the port status LEDs on the SFP module are not lit.

+If the SFP module is installed upside down, teh switch would not recognize the SFP module, and the output from the show commands would contain no information about the module.

 ## 1.5 Compare TCP to UDP
 TCP (Transmission Control Protocol)
 - TCP is connection-oriented